apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Emmanuel Macron has some strong views about ‘Emily in Paris’ heading to Rome**
+**The two forces at work on Biden-Netanyahu phone call**

-You can read more about it [here](https://www.cnn.com/2024/10/10/entertainment/macron-emily-in-paris-rome-scli-intl/index.html).
+You can read more about it [here](https://www.bbc.com/news/articles/cx2lr0jd37xo).

 ## Requirements
 - Python 3.8